 Well, as you’ve hopefully heard by now, my original Hearing Officer recommended me for a June 2016 release back on May 20th.
 As expected, the first Parole Commissioner to review my case rejected his recommendation – something that apparently happens in most cases.
 So on June 1st I requested an appeal of that decision, which … More the parole saga

-Listen to “From Harvard to the Big House” a talk I gave at church about my experiences with the men around me in prison, most of whom were much more scared and broken than predatory and threatening.
+Listen to “From Harvard to the Big House” a TED Ex-Con Talk I gave at church about my experiences with the men around me in prison, most of whom were much more scared and broken than predatory and threatening.